svenssonjoel/lispBM/README.md

 15. Test all example REPLs after addition of quasiquotation
 16. Implement some looping structure for speed or just ease of use.
 17. Be much more stringent on checking of error conditions etc.
+18. The parser allocates heap memory, but there are no interfacing with the GC there.

 ## Compile for linux (Requires 32bit libraries.
 May need something like "multilib" on a 64bit linux)